|Category Name:||Administration & Oper.|

 This policy applies to all College-wide administrative policies.
 Refer to the Roles and Responsibilities Chart.

 Adoption, Revision, and Review Dates — The Adoption Date is when the policy has been initially approved and is in effect, pursuant to this Campus Administrative Policy Development and Life Cycle Process, and should be noted at the top of the first page of each policy document.
 The Revision Date is when the policy was last revised and should be noted below the Adoption Date, as well as within the History section at the end of the policy document with a description of the revision.
 The Review Date is when the policy was last reviewed, and should be noted below the Revision Date.

 Compliance — Policies concerning appropriate conduct and/or compliance with the law.

-Policy – A policy is a statement of management philosophy and direction, established to provide guidance and assistance to the college community in the conduct of college affairs.
+Policy — A statement of management philosophy and direction, established to provide guidance and assistance to the College community in the conduct of college affairs.

 - Has broad application throughout the institution

 - Helps ensure compliance with applicable laws and regulations, promotes operational efficiencies, supports the institution's mission and reduces institutional risks